-Driven by a growing pool of PE capital and low interest rate environment, deal valuation has been increasing since the GFC and has surpassed the pre-GFC valuation in 2017 as per Figure 7(a)^(vi).
-Per Figure 7(b), the increase in valuation was mainly driven by higher acquisition leverage which had approached the pre-GFC level^(vi).
+Driven by a growing pool of PE capital and low interest rate environment, deal valuation has been generally increasing since 2009 following the GFC, as per Figure 7(a)(v).
+In 2019, median acquisition multiples in North American and Western Europe reached their post-GFC highs of 11.6x EV/EBITDA and 12.2x EV/EBITDA, respectively.
+Per Figure 7(b), the increase in valuation was mainly driven by higher acquisition leverage which had approached the pre-GFC level(v).